An Intervention Specialist Master's Degree with an ABAI®-Verified Course Sequence

 - Application of applied behavior analysis through the lifespan, including individuals with cultural and linguistic diversity, autism, traumatic brain injury and extremely challenging behaviors.

 This graduate program prepares educators to become leaders in schools and communities in the area of applied behavior analysis.
-Because the ABA coursework is a Behavior Analyst Certification Board® (BACB) verified course sequence, those who complete this emphasis will fulfill the coursework and graduate degree requirements to take the examination for certification as Board Certified Behavior Analysts (BCBA).
+Because the ABA coursework is an Association for Behavior Analysis International® (ABAI) verified course sequence, those who complete this emphasis will fulfill the coursework and graduate degree requirements to take the examination for certification as Board Certified Behavior Analysts (BCBA).

 This online program has been designed to fit around your schedule, with an accelerated delivery that lets you focus on one course at a time.

 - Each term you will take two courses back-to-back, with 8-week sessions in the Fall and Spring and 6-week sessions in the Summer.

 - An optional orientation will be offered on-campus in Greeley, Colorado.